AliceO2Group/simulation/docs/mc-software-releases/README.md

 title: MC Software Releases
 ---

+# MC Software Releases

+This page lists the current release for the MC software stack to be used in GRID productions.

-The current production release for MC release is `O2PDPSuite::MC-prod-v1-2`
+The current production release for MC release is `O2PDPSuite::MC-prod-2025-v1-2`